cor215/WiFind2017/README.md

 # Regression Anlysis for Open and Private Networks
 ![Alt text](scatter_w_regression.png "Optional Title")

-Above you'll find two plots displaying wifi density (controlled by population) among low-income housing projects and nonpublic residential areas for both open and private wifi networks.
-The first plot shows a moderate positive correlation between median household income and wifi density for open networks among low-income housing projects and nonpublic residential areas.
+Above you'll find two plots displaying wifi density (controlled by population) among low-income housing projects and non-public residential areas for both open and private wifi networks.
+The first plot shows a moderate positive correlation between median household income and wifi density for open networks among low-income housing projects and non-public residential areas.
 The p-value for this correlation is statistically significant with a 0.05 alpha value threshold.

 The second plot shows a weak to moderate positive correlation between median household income and wifi density for non-open networks among low-income housing projects and nonpublic residential areas.
 The p-value for this correlation is also statistically significant with a 0.05 alpha value threshold.